Shen-Language/shen-sources/doc/port-upgrades.md

   - Port must include `init.kl` as part of the kernel.
   - When creating a Shen environment, `shen.initialise` must be called after all of the `defun`s have been defined and before any user code is run.
   - Overrides can be defined before `shen.initialise` is called, but not if defining them depends on running any Shen code.
+  - The call to the entry point `shen.shen` has been renamed to `shen.repl`.

 **Optimisation Opportunities**